pmg1991/cool-stepper-reloaded/README.md

-# cool_stepper
+# cool_stepper_reloaded

-CoolStepper is a widget that displays a step by step sequence of operations. it could be helpful for a form wizard or onboarding.
+**Cool Stepper Reloaded** is a widget that displays a step by step sequence of operations. it could be helpful for a form wizard or onboarding.

+It was forked from [Cool Stepper](https://github.com/emrade/flutter-cool-stepper), since I needed a null-safety package and keep the development of the great widget.
 ## Usage

-To use this package, add cool_stepper as a dependency in your pubspec.yaml file.
+To use this package, add cool_stepper_reloaded as a dependency in your pubspec.yaml file.
 And add this import to your file.

-import 'package:cool_stepper/cool_stepper.dart';
+import 'package:cool_stepper/cool_stepper_reloaded.dart';

 ## Screenshots